 - Setting up a Xero importer

-First, install Coupler.io from G Suite Marketplace with this link.
+First, install Coupler.io from the G Suite Marketplace.
+Here is a direct link.

 For more information about the add-on and its available integrations, please visit Coupler.io home page.

-Entity – a Xero group from which the data will be imported.
+Data Entity – select the data category to import.
 You can choose from a number of options: Accounts, Bank Transactions, Bank Transfers, and others.

 - A simple report imports default fields.
 Available for all entities.